 Welcome to Seunta - an enchanted place...

 Mold making and casting felt natural to me.
 I have worked for many years as a dental assistant with much of that time spent in the lab making molds, adjusting appliances, and pouring castings of teeth.
 Working in the dental lab required precision and skill with little room for error.
 Most of the hand pieces and burs used to bring out the fine details on a model are taken from dentistry.

 With years of casting experience behind us, we have developed our own techniques and thoroughly enjoy the entire process of manufacturing models.
 We now have several rotocasters and an expanding shop in order to create model horses on location.

 We maintain high standards and no short cuts are taken in order to deliver the highest quality model possible.
-There are a limited quantity of models available at any given time, however.
 We have always been fueled by our obligation to other people and are privileged to have our models travel to almost every country on the globe.
 Your support is very humbling and deeply appreciated.

 A history of artisans...

 I grew up around artists and have always been involved in art as well.
 My grandfather, Dewitt Curtis, was commissioned to revive the historical Cyclorama (world's largest oil painting) at Grant Park in Atlanta, GA.
 He was in the Navy and also helped to develop some of the camouflage colors that are still used today.
 His artistic influence is woven throughout the history of Atlanta as he founded the first painters guild in the city and custom painted furniture for Presidents Roosevelt and Truman.
 Many local articles were written about his ability to make a piece of wood look like marble, or turn some very simple material in to something new.
 My mother is a painter and sculptor too.
 I've never lived in a place that didn't have an artists retreat somewhere inside of it.